ltzmax/maxcogs/README.md

 </table>

 ## Contributing
 PR is always welcome at anytime, so feel free to do bug fixes.
-Please don't do grammar fixes, if you find something that is wrong or typed wrong, please contact me on discord: MAX#1000 :)
+Please don't do grammar fixes, if you wanna do more than just fixes, please contact me on discord first: MAX#1000 :)